FREQUENTLY ASKED QUESTIONS

 -

-The standard fee for a 50 minute session is $250.
-Fees for longer sessions are calculated on a pro-rata basis—for example, a 100-minute double session is $500.
+The standard fee for a 50-minute session is $250.
+Longer sessions are pro-rated — for example, a 100-minute double session is $500.

 -